 This article provides details on most frequently asked interview questions and answers on Python.

 It covers most of the concepts, features, and also has some questions directed towards the application of concepts and features.
 With this Q&A list, you would be able to prepare for any Python theoretical interview.

 Top Python Interview Questions And Answers

-Enlisted below are the most commonly asked interview questions and answers on Python.
+Enlisted below are the most commonly asked interview questions and answers on Python programming language.

 Q #1) Can Python be used for web client and web server side programming?
 And which one is best suited to Python?

 Answer: Python is best suited for web server-side application development due to its vast set of features for creating business logic, database interactions, web server hosting, etc.